 Extensive felling of trees to combat the problem could negatively impact many animal species, including hawks and white-tailed eagles, conservationists say.

 The Czech Republic’s largely coniferous forests are facing the worst bark beetle infestation in at least 200 years.
 The amount of spruce wood damaged by the insects has risen steadily in recent years.

-Experts are warning that the nation’s forests could be wiped out if the current monoculture forestry format is not unchanged.
+Experts are warning that the nation’s forests could be wiped out if the current monoculture forestry format remains unchanged.

 Due to the chronic labour shortage, Czech economic growth will slow to 3.6 percent this year and to 3.3 percent in 2019, the Czech Chamber of Commerce says in a new forecast.